doggydevarf/doggydevarf/README.md

 ### Hai 🐈

-- 🐈‍⬛ I'm Julia but you can also call me Tachanka
+- 🐈‍⬛ I'm Julia and im a cat
 - 🌱 I’m currently learning web design
 - 😺 Aspiring system integrator
 - 📫 How to reach me: on [Twitter](https://twitter.com/TachankaKity) or on [Discord](https://discordapp.com/users/266933082106363905)